harttle/liquidjs/docs/source/filters/overview.md

 ---
 title: Filters
+description: Description and demo for each Liquid filter
 ---

 LiquidJS implements business-logic independent filters that are typically implemented in [shopify/liquid][shopify/liquid].
 This section contains the specification and demoes for all the filters implemented by LiquidJS.